PostBourgie

-PostBourgie is a blog on race, culture, politics and media founded in 2007 by Gene Demby.
-Demby also hosts an accompanying podcast by the same name.
+PostBourgie was a blog on race, culture, politics and media founded in January 2008 by Gene Demby.
+Demby also hosted an accompanying podcast by the same name.

 Founding

-Demby founded PostBourgie in 2007.
+Demby founded PostBourgie in early 2008.
 He had begun blogging a few years earlier, prompted by frustration with the state of media conversations about race.
 Speaking to ColorLines in 2012, Demby recalled in particular an occasion when a CNN reporter approached him on a basketball court to ask for comment on Bill Cosby's Pound Cake speech at the 2004 NAACP Image Awards.
 Demby said, "I pushed back on him pretty hard...There are people who think black people's condition in the world would be better if we just looked better.
 'Pull up your pants.'
 It seemed so petty that we were having these conversations."
 In search of an alternative, Demby founded PostBougie as a group blog, inviting collaborators who shared his desire "to have conversations that assumed that black people were human beings who were complicated and imperfect, a space that wasn't super didactic."

 Writing in The New Republic, Jamil Smith situates the origins of PostBourgie in a decade of outlets founded "[a]s the number of black journalists in newsrooms inched up in the 1990s, the number of formal race beats declined.
 Racial coverage began to migrate to media organizations and websites that covered it full time," including ColorLines, Racialicious and This Week in Blackness in addition to PostBourgie.
 Smith: "These sites don’t bring in corporate dollars like Vox or FiveThirtyEight, but they have survived and even thrived by concentrating their coverage on issues affecting people of color, and by providing opportunities for writers to write on these subjects with a frankness rarely seen in mainstream publications."